 According to an affidavit obtained by KVUE on Aug.
 21, 23-year-old Dalton Broesche "recklessly engaged in conduct that placed another in imminent danger" when he abandoned a loaded rifle in a public park at a time when other members of the public were present.

-According to Travis County inmate records, Broesche remains in jail on a total $75,000 bond for the following charges:
+According to Travis County inmate records as of Oct.
+4, Broesche remains in jail with bonds totaling to $175,000 for the following charges:

 - Out-of-county felony ($25,000)